Rinnegatamante/Serious-Engine/README.md

 ### Switch

+First, you need to build a version of the game (or at least ECC) for your host platform (Windows/Linux).

+Run the appropriate .sh script to do that.
+Ensure that `ecc` is in the `cmake-build` folder after that.

+You can use MSYS2/MinGW64 to build a Windows version.

-You will need devkitA64 and some libraries, which you can obtain from devkitPro's Pacman repository:
+Then, you will need devkitA64 and some libraries, which you can obtain from devkitPro's Pacman repository:
 ```
 [dkp-]pacman -S switch-mesa switch-libdrm_nouveau switch-libvorbis switch-libogg switch-sdl2 switch-zlib libnx devkitpro-pkgbuild-helpers
 ```